Genealogy: Pre-modern genealogy

+and Adam.
+(This extension offered the side-benefit of connecting pretentious rulers with the prestigious genealogy of Jesus.)

+Modern historians and genealogists may regard manufactured pseudo-genealogies with a degree of scepticism.
+However, the desire to find ancestral links with prominent figures from a legendary or distant past has persisted.
+In the United States, for example, it does no harm to establish one's links to ancestors who boarded the Mayflower.
+And the popularity of the genealogical hypothesis of The Holy Blood and the Holy Grail (1982) demonstrates popular interest in ancient bloodlines, however dubious.

 Some family trees have been maintained for considerable periods.
 The family tree of Confucius has been maintained for over 2,500 years and is listed in the Guinness Book of World Records as the largest extant family tree.
 The fifth edition of the Confucius Genealogy was printed in 2009 by the Confucius Genealogy Compilation Committee (CGCC).

 Modern times

 In modern times, genealogy has become more widespread, with commoners as well as nobility researching and maintaining their family trees.
 Genealogy received a boost in the late 1970s with the television broadcast of Roots: The Saga of an American Family by Alex Haley.
 His account of his family's descent from the African tribesman Kunta Kinte inspired many others to study their own lines.

-With the advent of the Internet, the number of resources readily accessible to genealogists has vastly increased, resulting in an explosion of interest in the topic.
-Genealogy is one of the most popular topics on the Internet.
+With the advent of the Internet, the number of resources readily accessible to genealogists has vastly increased, fostering an explosion of interest in the topic.
+Genealogy on the internet became increasingly popular starting in the early 2000s.
 The Internet has become a major source not only of data for genealogists but also of education and communication.